26 best things to do in Antwerp, Belgium (2025 travel guide)

 One of the many lovely spaces to eat and drink at night.
 View from our table.

-As a port city, Antwerp’s harbour has played a pivotal role in its development over the centuries.
-To truly appreciate the scale and importance of the harbour, take a boat trip through the port.
+As a port city, Antwerp’s harbour has played a huge role in its development over the centuries.
+A boat trip through the port is a great way to see it.

 Several boat companies offer harbour tours, which usually last around 1.5 to 2 hours.
 We did the ‘Good Morning Antwerp’ cruise with Flandria.
 Reviews online were a bit mixed, but we found them to be fine.